tamaraalbilleh/reading-notes/Code301Reading-Notes/reading-301.md

 # Code 301 - Intermediate Software Development
 ## Description :
-this page contains the reading materials and notes summarized by me using markdown in visual studio code ,for the 301 level of the software development course
+this page contains the reading materials and notes summarized by me using markdown in visual studio code ,for the 301 level of the software development course by LTUC `code fellows`.

 ***
 > for easy access please use the table of content below :